gavinhughpalmer/apex-utilities/README.md

 - add versioning scripts, that replaces the install link
 - Add something that generates the readme based on the class headers
+- add build tasks to push of feature branches and creates the package before deploying to master